MatthewMacri/PatternsProject/README.md

 - Add, update, or remove courses.
 - Manage student enrollments.
 - Generate reports on student and course data.

+Teachers can:
+- View course details, including student lists and schedules.

 This project serves as a practical implementation of key object-oriented programming concepts, data structures, and software design patterns, aligning with the **Programming Patterns** course (420-301-VA) at Vanier College.